gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 ~~~~
 kubectl apply -f cdnserviceexample.yaml --kubeconfig <mycfg.cfg> -n <mynamespace>
 ~~~~
+A Selective Deployment datastructure is created which let us deploy our service based on the selector we defined in the .yaml file
 > Check the Selective Deployment, Deployments, Services, Pods
 ~~~~
 kubectl get sd --kubeconfig <mycfg.cfg> -n <mynamespace>